pomerium/pomerium/docs/docs/topics/mutual-auth.md

 ## JWT Verification: Internal Mutual Auth

-Many, but not all, modern web applications support java web tokens (**JWTs**).
+Many, but not all, modern web applications support json web tokens (**JWTs**).
 These tokens are provided by Pomerium (with the [`pass_identity_headers`] key) to the downstream service so that it can independently verify that the traffic it receives is authorized.

 Let's look at an example, modeled from our [Grafana] integration guide: